DanDiplo/Umbraco.GodMode/README.md

 * Quickly search doc types, templates, editors, media etc.
 * Easily see which doc types inherit from any of your compositions
 * See which document types use which property editor or data type instance
+* Distinguish between element types and types that vary by culture or segment
 * See which partials are used by all your templates (and which are cached)
 * Find out which data types are being used (or not)
-* View all content pages in a searchable and filterable table (using fast, server-side pagination)
+* View all content pages in a searchable and filterable table (using fast, server-side pagination) and view nuCache data
 * View all Umbraco members and filter them by assigned group
 * Browse all media in the Media Library and filter by type
 * See which controllers (Surface, API and RenderMvc) are being used and in what namespaces and DLLs
 * View all generated models (that inherit from `PublishedContentModel`)
 * Clear internal Umbraco caches and even restart App Pool
 * View diagnostics and configuration settings about your Umbraco site and hosting environment
-* Warm up compilation of all templates ("views") in one bound... erm, click.
+* Warm up compilation of all templates ("views") in a single bound... erm, click.
 * Plus lots more!

 ## Screenshots